cooper/ferret/doc/std/Number.md

 $number.odd
 ```

-Computed property.
+Property.
 Boolean oddness of the number.